Colby at Bigelow Laboratory

 Introduction

-Whether you’re interested in oceans, laboratory science generally, or environmental policy, the Colby and Bigelow Laboratory for Ocean Sciences partnership offers unique and intense opportunities that can put you on track for the most competitive graduate programs and research experiences in the world.
+Whether you’re interested in the ocean, laboratory and field science, or environmental policy, the Colby and Bigelow Laboratory for Ocean Sciences partnership offers unique and intense opportunities that can put you on track for a rewarding STEM career and the most competitive graduate programs in the world.
+Sea Change Semester is one of these opportunities: spend the fall semester at Bigelow Laboratory taking ocean science courses, conducting field and laboratory research, and forging relationships that can lead to summer research internships and future research cruise opportunities.

 Location